-As a true fashion forward diva with a love for all things stylish, Suzanne knew firsthand the realities of needing to look your best when performing onstage, and not being able to repeat gowns, which often resulted in expensive shopping bills.
-To compound this issue, closet space in major metropolitan areas is at a premium; most New York City closets do not allow for the high volume of clothes a performing artist needs at a given time.
+In 2013, soprano Suzanne Vinnik was contacted by a fellow soprano who was looking for a way to de-clutter her closet and get rid of some gowns that she had already worn for previous concerts.
+Suzanne had experienced the same struggle with her over-stuffed closet in her one bedroom apartment in New York City.
+As a true fashion-forward diva with a love for all things stylish, Suzanne knew firsthand the realities of needing to look your best when performing onstage.
+In an age when every event is photographed, she knew it was important to vary her performance wear.
+This professional expense often resulted in very expensive shopping bills.
+To compound this issue, closet space in major metropolitan areas is at a premium; most New York City closets do not allow for the high volume of clothes that a performing artist needs at any given time.

 Suzanne decided to create a small private Facebook group called the Opera Diva Dress Collection, and invited a dozen fellow singers to join the group so they could trade, buy, sell, and rent gowns from each other.
 During the first week of the group, Suzanne sold and rented several gowns from her personal closet.
 Her own investments in style and fashion began helping her pay for expenses in between performing opportunities.
 Suzanne reached out to other performing arts organizations and web developers about the idea of creating a peer-to-peer website where this group could operate, but was told that the scope of work and development price would be prohibitive.